MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 * App version and short version number: The specific release numbers for an app.
 * App bundle and dynamic size: The amount of space an app uses on your device.

-## Install app
+## Device registration
-When you sign in to a protected app, you'll automatically be prompted to install an MTD app.
-Follow the onscreen steps to complete installation.
-Use the steps in this section for additional help.

-You might also be prompted to register your device.
+If you haven't done so already, you might also be prompted to register your device.
 Registration is necessary to confirm your identity and connect your school or work account to your device.
-If you're not registered, you'll automatically be guided through that setup before you install the MTD app.
-When you get to the **Get access** screen, you can start the installation steps.
+If you're not registered, you'll automatically be guided through those steps on screen, before you install the MTD app.

 For more information about device registration, see [Register your personal device on your organization's network](https://docs.microsoft.com/azure/active-directory/user-help/user-help-register-device-on-network).

+## Install app - general instructions
+When you sign in to a protected app, such as Microsoft Excel, you'll automatically be prompted to install an MTD app.
+Follow the onscreen steps to complete installation.

+For additional context, refer to the iOS or Android instructions in this section.
+These steps are not meant to replace:

+* The instructions that are shown on screen.
+* The instructions provided to your from your organization.

+ If you're prompted to install an MTD app and don't receive further instructions or a link to the app, contact your IT support person for help.

 ### iOS setup
+These steps begin from the **Get access** screen, which will appear after you sign in to a protected app.

 1. On the **Get access** screen, follow the instructions to install the MTD app that's required by your organization.
 2. Return to the **Get access** screen and select **Open**.